- (a.) In a dry or thirsty condition.

 Tip: insert a question mark by pressing your spacebar.

-Definitions for: YARD
+Definitions for: DRAY

 - (v. i.)
 A rod; a stick; a staff.